 Wimberly Library: FAU’s library is open 7 days a week, however, the hours vary.
-The library is open later during final exams, Click here for hours.
+The library is open later during the final exams.
 The noise levels vary on each floor (the higher the floor, the lower the volume level).
 Students can rent computers, chargers, and headphones on the first floor.
 Students who are studying with two to four people can also rent a private study room, free of charge, for 3 hours at a time.
 The library also has a Dunkin’ Donuts on the first floor.
 If your student isn’t a fan of the library (mine wasn’t), there are plenty of other places across campus where they can study.

 - All Night Study: Located off the breezeway, just around the corner from the library, FAU’s all-night study.
 This haven for night owls is home to several computers and study areas.